-While at the VIVA EVE facility, the post-procedure care is provided by skilled nurses and your interventional radiologist.
-During the recovery, you may experience some discomfort, similar to menstrual cramps.
-You and your VIVA EVE doctor will determine what medications may be needed to keep you comfortable (in most cases, over-the-counter medication is enough).
+While at the Viva Eve facility, the post-procedure care is provided by skilled nurses and your interventional radiologist.
+During the recovery you may experience some discomfort, similar to menstrual cramps.
+You and your Viva Eve doctor will determine what medications may be needed to keep you comfortable (in most cases, over-the-counter medication is enough).

 Our doctors will personally call you to follow up for the first 2 days post-procedure.
 During the call we will discuss any questions you might have and help make sure you are on the right track with everything.
-Most women are able to return to light activity within a few days after the UFE treatment and are usually back to work and to normal activity within a week.
+Most woman are able to return to light activity within a few days after the UFE treatment and are usually back to work and to normal activity within a week.

-As the fibroids shrink over several months, most women report significant improvement in the way they feel around their third period cycle post-procedure, though many experience symptom relief sooner.
+As the fibroids shrink over several months, most women report significant improvement in the way they feel good around their third period cycle post-procedure, though many experience symptom relief sooner.
 You will also receive calls from us 1 week, 30 days and 90 days after the procedure.